DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The resistance begins with connection.

-## Exercise B.2: Three Spheres Audit
+## Exercise B.2: Four Spheres Audit

-**Referenced in**: Chapter 5 - "Clue from the Workshop: A Tale of Two Hierarchies"
+**Referenced in**: Part II — The Four Spheres of Belonging
-**Objective**: To map your personal support systems and dependencies, revealing the current health of your three spheres and identifying where the Hollow Middle has affected your life.
+**Objective**: Map your personal support systems and dependencies to reveal the health of your four spheres and where the Hollow Middle has affected your life.

 This exercise will show you exactly where you are vulnerable to manipulation and where you have genuine resilience.
 It's a diagnostic tool for understanding your current position in the Social Game.

 ---

-## The Three Spheres Mapping Protocol
+## The Four Spheres Mapping Protocol

 **Materials Needed**: Large sheet of paper, colored pens or pencils, 30 minutes of uninterrupted time

 **Step 1: Draw Your Spheres**
-Draw three concentric circles on your page:
+Draw four concentric circles on your page:

-- **Inner circle**: Label "SELF"
+- Inner: "SELF"
-- **Middle circle**: Label "KINSHIP"
+- Next: "TRIBE"
+- Next: "ALLIANCE"
-- **Outer circle**: Label "SYSTEM"
+- Outer: "SYSTEM"

 ## Part A: The Self Audit